 The course integrates whole day sessions at the university (which involve a blend of lectures, subject workshops, seminars, tutorials or group-working sessions) with school-based training and teaching experience in both mainstream primary school and special school settings, enabling you to gain Qualified Teacher Status (QTS) with expertise in Special Educational Needs and Disabilities (SEND).

-If you have a 1st or 2:1 degree you can apply for our one year School Direct teacher training programme with Post Graduate Certificate in Education (PGCE), which includes 60 Masters level credits.
-Students are eligible for a loan to contribute towards the cost of tuition fees (subject to the Student Loan Company’s criteria) and those with a 1st class degree will qualify for a bursary of £3000.
-Click here for information on student loans, or here for more information about bursaries.
+Our one year School Direct teacher training programme leads to Qualified Teacher Status (QTS) with a Post Graduate Certificate in Education (PGCE).
+This incorporates 60 Masters level credits which may be used toward a Masters degree.
+Students are eligible for a loan to contribute towards the cost of tuition fees (subject to the Student Loan Company’s criteria).
+Click here for information on student loans.

 On completion of the course, all of our previous students have gained immediate employment.
 Hear from one of our previous trainees here.